-Fidelity InvestmentsFidelity is primarily an online brokerage firm (similar to Charles Schwab) offering investment accounts for stocks, bonds, and mutual funds.
+Fidelity is primarily an online brokerage firm (similar to Charles Schwab) offering investment accounts for stocks, bonds, and mutual funds.
 However, they too have jumped into the banking world, and without physical locations have also decided to rebate ATM fees to attract bank customers.
 Therefore, I expected to find that their fee reimbursements would be as generous as Schwab Bank’s.
 And, they are for the most part, but there are a couple of important differences to watch out for.

-CitiBank Gold CheckingCitiBank is known for being particularly friendly to international travelers.
+CitiBank is known for being particularly friendly to international travelers.
 With branch locations in over 20 countries, you’re usually not far away from a branch representative.
 In addition, they offer many of the same benefits as the other recommended banks above, including ATM fee reimbursements worldwide.
 However, the Citibank checking account requires a minimum balance of $200,000 to waive the monthly account fee.
 Until that minimum comes down, I can’t recommend them as highly as the others.

 Traveling outside the United States requires a plan to get access to your money in the most convenient and cost-effective way possible.
 While most banks can accommodate foreign travel, very few make it easy and cost effective, especially when it comes to ATM transaction fees.
 Thankfully, there are a handful of banks that reimburse ATM fees no matter where you are in the world.
 Of the three I found, Charles Schwab Bank comes with the highest recommendation.
 After them, Needham Bank and First Republic Bank are solid alternatives as well.
 Do you have any experience with these banks?
 Or maybe a story about accessing money while traveling?
 Leave them in the comments section below!

 Note: Considerable effort was made to accurately represent the policies of the banks mentioned, however I cannot guarantee accuracy or that policies will not change in the future.
 Please, do you own research before trusting your money with any bank.